moosend/mooskin-ui/README.md

 ### Prequisites

-Since it is a React Component Library, we recommend that you get to know [React](https://facebook.github.io/react/) before using MooSkin-UI.
+Since it is a React Component Library, we recommend that you get to know [React](https://facebook.github.io/react/) before using MooSkin.
+[Webpack](https://webpack.github.io/) is recommended as well, but any build tool that can handle importing css will work too.

 ### Installation